What is the Driver CPC?

 Once the Mod 2 theory test is passed, we then provide you with our online study video for your practical test, which means you can learn at home before coming to take your test, saving you time and money, and giving you more time to absorb all the information by watching the video as many times as you like.

-On the test day we’ll pair you up with another Mod 4 test candidate, meaning that you’ll save money by sharing the cost of hiring our time as we’ll be taking one of our training vehicles to the test centre, and your tests will be back to back (one after the other).
-You’ll also be given vehicle familiarisation training, and the chance to practice with our load securing devices, which you may be tested on.
-We’ll also test your knowledge by going through what you’ve learnt whilst watching our training video.
+On the test day we’ll give you vehicle familiarisation training, and chance to practice with our load securing devices, which you may be tested on during the test.
+We’ll also test your knowledge by going through what you’ve learnt whilst watching our 45 minute YouTube training video.
+The test will then be conducted at our training centre with our in-house Driver CPC Module 4 assessor.

-If you’re doing your LGV practical driving test with us, you have the choice of doing the Driver CPC Initial Qualification as part of your course (Recommended).
+If you are already doing your LGV C or C1 practical driving test with us, you have the choice of doing the Driver CPC Initial Qualification as part of your course (Recommended).
 Or it can be done separately.

 We also provide the Initial Qualification course on it’s own.
 The type of people that book on this course with us are drivers that have already passed their LGV practical test (10th September 2009 or after).
 We get a lot of ex armed forces, as they may have passed their driving test whilst in the Army, but have not done their Driver CPC as the Armed Forces are exempt from doing it.
 We also get lots of drivers that have passed their LGV practical driving test with another driver training school, and have either had a bad experience with them, or have been given bad advice from the outset.